The before-and-after photos of Dr. Larsen's actual patients showcase the kind of results he consistently achieves.

 Curious about the results you can expect from breast reconstruction with Dr. Larsen?
 Click here to view our breast reconstruction Before and After Gallery.

-Whether you have undergone a mastectomy or lumpectomy, Dr. Larsen can successfully perform a breast reconstruction procedure.
+Dr. Larsen has successfully performed breast reconstruction procedures for women after surgery for breast cancer, whether they've undergone mastectomy or lumpectomy.
 The best candidates are women whose cancer, as far as can be determined, has been eliminated.
 Many breast cancer patients are candidates for reconstruction during the same operation in which the breast is removed.

 Depending on you and your treatment plan, breast reconstruction can be performed immediately after your removal surgery or several months later.
 In some cases, you may not feel mentally prepared to undergo reconstructive surgery right away.